 - The project’s budget and the applicant’s proven ability to secure a match.

 - The long-term objectives or impact of the project.

-- The qualifications of the key personnel, including consultants.
+- The qualifications of the key personnel, including consultants or staff.

 - The demonstrated ability of the applicant to complete preservation projects.

 - The potential to replicate the project in other communities.

 You will need the following items as part of your Preservation Funds application:

 - Up to four digital images of high quality (300 dpi) with caption and credit information.

 - A list of the applicant's current board of directors (nonprofit organizations).